 Lead counsel for a drum recycling company in a CERCLA action at a dioxin-contaminated sediment site where past and projected costs exceeded $150 million.
 After over eight years of litigation with the major liable party, EPA, and several government military defendants involving more than 30 expert witnesses, we secured an ability to pay settlement shortly before trial.

 Defended the purchaser of a nuclear power plant in an action seeking to prevent the transfer of environmental permits.
 Plaintiff's application for a temporary restraining order was denied shortly before the deal closed, and the suit was ultimately dismissed.

-Defended a Fortune 500 company in a $250 million, 400-member class action in Colorado state court involving claims of indoor air, groundwater, and soil contamination.
+Defended a Fortune 500 company in a $250 million, 400-member class action in Colorado state court involving claims of groundwater contamination and vapor intrusion.
 Matter settled for less than 10 percent of original claim.

 Recovered response costs and EPA oversights costs on behalf of manufacturing client in trial of CERCLA action against an uncooperative liable party.

 Represented owner of commercial property in successfully obtaining an injunction and damages resulting from soil and groundwater contamination coming from company on neighboring property.

 Represented former nuclear fuel manufacturer based in Illinois in multiparty CERCLA cost recovery action brought by current facility owner against former operators and arrangers, including the United States.
 Current owner conducted multimillion-dollar site remediation and site closure to address a legacy of radiological contamination.

 Evaluated potential litigation against upgradient manufacturing facility in connection with complex sediment site in Bridgeport, Connecticut.